 - Only for a few hikes at most

 With those things as the background and setting, it’s easier to bend a few rules here and there 🙂

 OK, so on to daypacks!

 If you’re coming straight to this post, you can go right back to start of this whole series for beginners by clicking here.

 Now, I guess I can pretty much take it for granted that anyone reading this knows what a day pack is.
 However, in case not, a day pack is a backpack that has enough space in it to accommodate all you need for a day.
 Simple enough 🙂

 You can have any number of types of day packs.
 For example a small gym pack could be a day pack of sorts.
 A college book bag could also be a reasonable day pack and are very commonly used.
 However, in hiking terms, while a day pack fulfills the same essential function as these other day packs, it is of course specifically built for the trail.

 What does that mean?

-Well, I don't want to go into the full list of functional specifications and capabilities in this post, you can read all that in the daypack buying guide.
+Well, I don’t want to go into the full list of functional specifications and capabilities in this post, you can read all that in the daypack buying guide.
 However, I will give a couple of examples below for illustration.
-If you're ready to purchase a daypack you can go straight to the hiking day packs page to check out some really good hiking day packs.
+If you’re ready to purchase a daypack you can go straight to our top recommendations for men’s daypacks here and our top recommendations for women’s daypacks here.